honeybox-boutique/django-ecommerce/README.md

      source bin/activate # for linux/unix/macos
      Scripts/activate # for windows
      git clone https://github.com/honeybox-boutique/django-ecommerce.git
 cd into project and install requirements.txt
+Note! if installing on linux, unix, or mac and you get an error about pywin32 or pypiwin32 when attempting to install requirements.txt or running the server: pip uninstall both packages and try again.

      pip install -r requirements.txt